 I love to read.
-But these days it’s hard to find the free time to sit down and curl up with a good book.
+Books take a lot of space and my shelves have reached their full capacity.
+You can sell your books online to make room for the new ones, and then you realize you don’t have time for that.
+These days it’s hard to find the free time to sit down and curl up with a good book anyways.
 Raising a family, holding a full time job, and life in general keeps me on the go.
 It wasn’t until I discovered Audible audiobooks that I’ve been able to once again feed my thirst for a good book.

 I’ve been subscribed to Audible for several months now and hardly a day goes by that I’m not listening to a book on my ipod.
 This is particularly true as I have a 40 minute commute to work, so I listen to a good novel on the way there.

 One of the beauties of Audible audiobooks is that they are read so well that they are virtually acted.
 I find that Audible does an excellent job of finding good voice actors to read their books.
 This way, their audiobooks really come alive with the story.
 This is way better than hearing the dull monotone drone of those books on tape guys from times past.

 If you love a good book, whether it be fiction, non-fiction, science fiction, self help, etc… you’ll probably love Audible.
 They have an excellent selection of over 100,000 books.
 I’ve discovered many good reads over at Audible.
 Here are some posts about some of the books that I’ve read:

 - The Steve Jobs Biography

 - Tina Fey’s Bossy Pants

 Currently, they are offering a 30 day free trial of their subscription service.
 Their subscription service allows you to download an audiobook.
 If you decide to cancel the service before the end of the free trial, the book is yours to keep.
 So, it’s worth giving their service a try.
 (They do require a valid credit card to sign up, but they don’t charge your credit card unless you stay past the trial period)